input-output-hk/peras-design/site/reports/tech-report-2.md

 > - Made chain-preference deterministic.
 > - Sequenced operations.

+> [!IMPORTANT]
+> Do we want to provide a detailed description of the protocol here?
+> Seems to me we should reference the Agda specification and only provide a high-level overview of what has changed since last tech report.

 ## Variables

 The protocol keeps track of the following variables, initialized to the values below: